 I loved how my friends reacted to what they saw in this book case.
 Some were amused.
 Some appreciated me more.
-Some got turned on (best part ever).
+Some got disappointed.
 It would be the most interesting piece of furniture that I owned, next to my mattress, of course.

 With beer in hand, I’d look at it as a trophy case and smile, and relish all the memories.
 But lately, I started asking myself what the point really is.. what the point is in having all these books that nobody else is reading anymore.

 It’s when I realized that these books have got to go.
 I’ve benefitted a lot from them but they must now be passed on, because books that are not in the hands of whom needs them most are useless books.